-2. The relation of the Solar System to the Sidereal Heavens is shown in the annexed cut, where the sun appears only as a star at a distance from all others, and surrounded by his own retinue of worlds.
+2. The relation of the Solar System to the Sidereal Heavens is shown in the annexed eut, where the sun appears only as a star at a distance from all others, and surrounded by his own retinue of workle.
+The Solar System is drawn worlds.
 The Solar System is drawn upon a small scale, and the Sidereal Heavens are seen around and at a distance from it in every direction.]

-128. What part of the book have you now gone over?
+123. What part of the book have you now gone over?